mturk/svcbatch/docs/examples/apachetomcat.md

 by `java.exe` in the same way as clicking CTRL+Break keys in interactive console.
 The output is written to SvcBatch.log file.

-This feature is enabled only if `/b` command line switch was defined at service's install.
+This feature is enabled only if `-f:B` command line option was defined at service's install.

 #### Step 4: